Winston-503/foreign_speech_recognition/README.md

 ## Setup

-Read [these instructions](TODO) to know what library you need to setup and how to do it.
+Read [these instructions](https://medium.com/@andimid/offline-foreign-speech-recognition-32d8d63de2dc) to know what library you need to setup and how to do it.
+They are also available [here](https://gitlab.com/Winston-90/foreign_speech_recognition/-/blob/main/tutorial.md).

 - Online speech recognition with Google API:
   - `pip install SpeechRecognition`